avinav2401/avinav-shop/README.md

 ## Credits

-Rebranded and customized from "Dynamic Coding with Amit".
+Rebranded and customized from "Dynamic Coding with Avinav".